 If you are an HR specialist, you should always stay up to date with new recruiting strategies.
 We have made the list of our favorite innovative recruiting strategies.

-Recruiting strategy #1: Recruitment Marketing
+Recruiting Strategy #1: Recruitment Marketing

-Recruitment Marketing methods are used for communicating organization's Employer Brand and Employee Value Proposition to attract and hire top talent.
+Recruitment Marketing methods are used for communicating an organization's Employer Brand and Employee Value Proposition to attract and hire top talent.